 Design & Development Lead

 Founder and technical lead at Anemo Agency.
-Specializes in conversion-focused website architecture, performance optimization, and implementation systems for growth-stage teams.
+Specialises in conversion-focused website architecture, performance optimisation, and implementation systems for growth-stage teams.

 View LinkedIn profile